miloszmisiek/ci-p5-cutback/README.md

 ---

-The Cutback is a web application which allows users to compare surfing equipment and find the best deal for themselves.
+**The Cutback** is a web application which allows users to compare surfing equipment and find the best deal for themselves.
 This project is built to help surfers trade their gear and encourage them to use second-hand equipment.

 Users can create posts with a gear they want to trade, but also compare products by the comments and 5-star rating system.
 All they need to do is create an account with an existing email.

 With an authorised profile, they are ready to help save our planet by taking part in a reusable community.

+You can find deployed site [here](https://cutback-project.herokuapp.com/).

 [Back to contents](#contents)